turingschool/curriculum/source/projects/traffic_spy.markdown

 ## Abstract

-In this project you'll use Ruby, Sinatra, and Sequel to build a web traffic tracking and analysis tool.
+In this project you'll use Ruby, Sinatra, and ActiveRecord to build a web traffic tracking and analysis tool.

 Your application will be live on the Internet.
 It will recieve data over HTTP from a simulation engine.
 The simulator will construct and transmit HTTP requests which include tracking data.